Rules and Regulations

 4. Open Inning: There is no scoring limit in the last inning (Open Inning), as called by the umpire.

-5. Forfeit: For the purposes of scoring, a team winning by forfeit is awarded 7 runs.
+5. Forfeit: For the purpose of scoring, a team winning by forfeit is awarded 7 runs.

 6. Termination: The umpire is empowered to call a game for any condition deemed to place the players in peril (e.g., lightning, wet field, light fixture failure).
 A game terminated by the umpire due to unsafe conditions or time constraints will be considered complete if it is called after five innings or after 4 1/2 innings if the home team has a lead.